Guía docente de Juicios y Toma de Decisiones (M30/56/2/32)

 Evaluación Ordinaria

-Article 18 of the UGR Assessment Policy and Regulations establishes that the ordinary assessment session (convocatoria ordinaria) will preferably be based on the continuous assessment of students, except for those who have been granted the right to a single final assessment (evaluación única final), which is an assessment method that only takes a final exam into account.
+(Article 18 of the Regulations on Evaluation and Grading of the University of Granada states that the regular exam session will preferably be based on continuous assessment of students, except for those who have been granted the right to a final single evaluation.)

 Evaluación Extraordinaria

-[Article 19 of the UGR Assessment Policy and Regulations establishes that students who have not passed a course in the ordinary assessment session (convocatoria ordinaria) will have access to an extraordinary assessment session (convocatoria extraordinaria).
-All students may take part in this extraordinary assessment session, regardless of whether or not they have followed continuous assessment activities.
-In this way, students who have not carried out continuous assessment activities will have the opportunity to obtain 100% of their mark by means of an exam and/or assignment].
+(Article 19 of the University of Granada's Evaluation Regulations states that students who have not passed the subject in the regular exam session will have access to an extraordinary exam session, regardless of whether they have followed a continuous evaluation process.
+This allows students who have not participated in continuous assessment to obtain 100% of their final grade through a single test and/or assignment.)

 Evaluación única final